 5. Clear your Cache

 Probably one of the things we always forget to do after browsing the internet – cleaning your devices cache for it actually keeps track of you what you’ve done while browsing the internet.
 If you won’t clear your cache, people can actually look into details of your online activities every day.

 Another option you can do if you always forget to clear your cache is to you incognito.
 This will not keep track of the websites you visit nor your online activities.
 So if someone else’s uses your computer or laptop, your activities will not be restored.

 You can also use VPN, TOR or web proxy if you want protection not only in your network but also outside your network since these types of online security conceal your true whereabouts.

-6. Never use the free Wi-Fi
+6. Never use a free Wi-Fi for confidential transaction

 You may have been swayed by free Wi-Fi access in malls or your favorite coffee shop without being speculative as to what these institutions may get from your devices.
 Not only you’re putting yourself at risk, but you’re actually letting strangers get access into your delicate information that might cause you trouble in the future.

 7. Always check if the website uses HTTPS

 Always check if the website you’re visiting has the HTTPS, more specifically if it’s green coded, because sites without such precautionary measure will expose your transactions and communications with the website.